Cross-platform C SDK logo

 • vbox_uuid: Virtual machine code (only for vbox).

-• vbox_host: Name of the machine that hosts the virtual one (only for vbox).
-It must be of type metal.
+• vbox_host: Name of the machine that hosts the virtual machine (only for vbox).
+Must be of type metal.

-• macos_host: Name of the macOS machine (only for macos).
+• macos_host: MacOS machine name (only for macos).

 • generators: List of CMake generators supported on the node.
 "Unix Makefiles", "Ninja", "Xcode", "Visual Studio 17 2022", etc.

-• tags: List of tags with the node characteristics.
+• tags: List of labels with the node's characteristics.
 They will be used to know if this machine is suitable or not when executing a process.

 • x86, x64, arm, arm64: Supported architectures.